-We recommend you to make your app support the Dark Mode.
-Since users of Dark mode are used to the darker interface, it is a strain on the eyes (personal experience!) when suddenly an app opens up with bright or white-colored backgrounds.
-If you do not want to adopt dark mode or while migrating your iOS apps to support dark mode you better disable it initially or at least do not rely on the default colors so that you do not find scenarios like black text on black background.
+1. Dark Mode – It is recommended to make your app support the Dark Mode.
+Since users of Dark mode are used to the darker interface, it is a strain on the eyes (personal experience!) when suddenly an app opens up with bright or white-coloured backgrounds.
+If you do not want to adopt dark mode or while migrating your iOS apps to support dark mode you better disable it initially or at least do not rely on the default colours so that you do not find scenarios like black text on black background.

-Apple has religiously upgraded the Augmented Reality experience on the iPhone making it one of the best handheld gaming devices.
+5. Updated AR support, Low data mode, and multi-language support – Apple have religiously upgraded the Augmented Reality experience on the iPhone making it one of the best handheld gaming devices.
 However, on the other side, a low data mode has been introduced for apps that take up more data and screen time, thereby helping to reduce data consumption.
 A new set of 38+ languages have been added to the Keyboard; if your users were previously left out in terms of their native language, this is the time to upgrade.

 Therefore, the iOS 13 is here and more features are on the way.
 This is Apple and they are born to excite.
 It is our responsibility to keep up and for that, you need an expert mobile development team.

 SectorQube is ready to leverage the changes and features offered by iOS 13 and the new iPad OS.
 Our team of skilled iOS developers can help you create a new app or upgrade your app to iOS 13 environment thus helping you stay at par with the industry and a step ahead of your competitors.